 MoreParallelR::parallel.apply provides a convenient solution

-for parallelizing the apply
+for parallelizing the apply function on array.
+This

 function first breaks the dimension specified by MARGIN